mui/mui-x/docs/data/tree-view/simple-tree-view/customization/customization.md

 You can learn more about this new component in the [Overview page](/x/react-tree-view/#tree-item-components).
 :::

-Use the `label` slot to customize the Tree Item label or to replace it with an entirely custom component.
+Use the `label` slot to customize the Tree Item label or to replace it with a custom component.

-The `slotProps` prop allows you to pass props to the default label component.
+The `slotProps` prop allows you to pass props to the label component.
-The demo below show how to pass an `id` attribute to the Tree Item label:
+The demo below shows how to pass an `id` attribute to the Tree Item label:

 {{"demo": "LabelSlotProps.js", "defaultCodeOpen": false }}